padraigfl/Java-Dropmix-Toolkit/readme.md

 ### Known Issues:

-1. Full card swap process triggers redownload of all card assets
+1. Full Swap process triggers re-download of all card assets
 1. I raced through this so the UI is janky as hell.
 I expect frequent restarts.
-Some of it looks pretty bad with the Java 1.8 compilation settings but it'll do
+Some of it looks pretty bad with the Java 1.8 compilation settings but it'll do.
+Would greatly appreciate from a more experienced Java developer here.
-1. UI in general has weird lags tbh; it may need a rethink in general
 1. Need to figure out the licensing stuff fully.
 My understanding is that all the libraries I depend on here use Apache 2.0 so I will use that too
 1. The included keys for signing the APK currently have had less than zero thought put into them.
 This is a rough and insecure project.
 If you want to improve anything around the security of this project I'd love the help!
-1. No data is saved between instances of the program so you need to readd the apk each time
+1. No data is saved between instances of the program so you need to re-add the apk each time
 1. The app does a terrible job cleaning up after itself, the directory you run the app from will likely have some junk folders in it, they'll overwrite each time you run the app and it's safe to delete them

 ## Current functionality: